MohamedAli1937/mitre-atlas-kg/README.md

 ## Overview

 MITRE ATLAS™ (Adversarial Threat Landscape for AI Systems) is the primary public taxonomy for adversarial attacks against AI/ML systems.
-In its native form it is a YAML file — human-readable, but not machine-queryable.
+In its native form, it is a YAML file — human-readable, but not machine-queryable.

 This project ingests ATLAS and models it as a **property graph in Neo4j**, then builds an application layer on top: